lungsin/Vault/README.md

 ## Some assumptions
 1. I assume the unit for `amount` from the input is `Wei` (10<sup>18</sup> `Wei` = 1 `Ether`).

 2. I assume the input format is valid.
-My program doesn't check the validity of the input and might throw       exception if the input is not valid.
+My program doesn't check the validity of the input and might get run time error if the input is not valid.

 3. I assume that the `Tx` response is not broadcasted immediately.
-There are some issues with multiple         commands within one connection.
+There are some issues with multiple         commands within one query.
 Consider this scenario:

     1. `A` sends transaction to `B`          (in the transaction record, `A`'s nonce is `X`)
     2. `A` sends other transaction to `C`    (in the transaction record, `A`'s nonce is also `X` because the first transaction has not yet broadcasted)